MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/index.md

 ms.reviewer: v-brycho
 ---

-# Overview of preparing 3D models for Dynamics 365 mixed-reality applications
+# Overview of preparing 3D models for Dynamics 365 Guides or for creating apps with mixed-reality components in Power Apps

-If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps, you might want to import your own 3D models into the applications.
-This article shows you how to prepare your 3D models for use with [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps by using a combination of third-party tools.
+If you're using [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps or creating apps with mixed-reality components in Power Apps, you might want to import your own 3D models.
+This article shows you how to prepare your 3D models by using a combination of third-party tools.

 ## glTF and GLB file formats
 All geometry in [!include[pn-dyn-365](../../includes/pn-dyn-365.md)] mixed-reality apps uses the Khronos Group glTF file format.
 This royalty-free specification minimizes both the size of 3D models and the run-time processing needed to unpack and use those models.
 The GLB format is the binary version of .glTF version 2.0, which can include textures.